 Data Compliance: A Detailed Guide for IT Leaders

-So, As the leader of a DevOps or agile team at a rising software company, how do you ensure that users’ sensitive information is properly secured?
-Users are on the internet on a daily basis for communication, business, and so on.
-While accessing the internet, they often input sensitive information that ought to be confidential, like credit card details.
-Various firms may need to retrieve, process, and store this information.
-For instance, a firm may need to store a user’s credit card information in its system so the user doesn’t need be asked for their card details whenever they want to make a purchase.
-Users trust that you will keep their information safe, and there are many data compliance regulations in place to ensure that you do so.
+As a DevOps manager or agile team leader, how do you ensure that users’ sensitive information is properly secured?
+Users are on the internet daily for communication, business, etc. They often supply apps with sensitive information like credit card details, and their service providers need to retrieve, process, and store this information.
+For instance, many sites store a user’s credit card information, so they don’t need to ask them for it when they want to make a purchase.
+Users believe that you’ll keep their information safe, and there are many data compliance regulations in place to ensure that you do so.

-So, how do you make sure that your team makes security a priority as it works to ship features to users?
-DevOps teams face the challenge of needing to deliver application updates as frequently as possible.
-During this process, team members tend to leave application security as a final cleanup operation.
-When this happens, application security is poorly done, which may result in neglect of data compliance.
+How do you make sure your team makes security a priority?
+DevOps teams have to deliver application updates as frequently as possible.
+Team members tend to leave application security for the end, resulting in neglect of data compliance.

 What Is Data Compliance?

 IT leaders are in charge of IT-related projects; it’s their job to make sure users’ information is constantly secured.
-Therefore, policies have to be in place to help IT companies protect data according to the laws of the region where they and their users reside.
+Therefore, policies have to be in place to help IT companies protect data according to the region’s laws where they and their users reside.

 Why Do We Need Data Compliance?

-When hackers get a hold of users’ information, they misuse users’ data.
-As a result, companies face security threats from the data breach.
+When hackers get hold of user information, they misuse it.
 IT leaders are responsible for making sure users’ data is properly stored.
-Below are some reasons why IT leaders should implement data compliance in their company.
+Here are some reasons why data compliance is important.

-When companies do not heed data compliance regulations, it can result in a security breach.
-For instance, if companies do not properly protect users’ data, hackers could obtain it and do malicious things to users.
-Therefore, it’s the duty of IT leaders to secure the data of the users who have trusted them with sensitive information.
+When companies fail to heed data compliance regulations, it often results in a breach.
+Therefore, you have to secure the users’ data who have trusted them with sensitive information.

 That’s because the company should thoroughly investigate the cause of the data breach and may start enforcing new policies to prevent it from happening again.
-All of these actions would have an overall impact in the performance of the organization and may reduce its reputation.
-A bad business reputation is not good for any company; therefore, IT leaders need to enforce data compliance policies.
-Data compliance policies should be in place for DevOps teams to ensure security is not a final cleanup operation but part of the building process.
+All of these actions impact the performance of the organization and hurt its reputation.

-Even after destroying a company’s reputation, a data breach almost always results in massive financial loss.
-IT security standards such as the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA) will fine companies for data security noncompliance.
+Data breaches almost always result in significant financial loss.
+IT security standards such as the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA) fine companies for data security non-compliance.
 Users can even pursue legal action against companies that fail to secure their data properly.
-A data breach can result in company shares dropping and financial loss.
+So, a data breach can result in company shares dropping and financial loss.

-And what about loss incurred from company downtime?
-While the company is trying to fix the mess it is in, employees may put shipping features on hold.
+And what about the loss incurred from company downtime?
+While the company is trying to fix its mess, employees may put shipping features on hold.
 There’s no good side to noncompliance.
 So, enforcing data compliance should always be a priority for companies and IT leaders.

-We’ve seen how disastrous it can be when IT leaders fail to enforce data compliance policies in their companies.
-Well, who is in charge of listening to users or ensuring that firms don’t break the rules?
+We’ve seen how disastrous it can be when you fail to enforce data compliance policies in their companies.
+Who is in charge of listening to users or ensuring that firms don’t break the rules?

 General Data Protection Regulation

-IT leaders and companies in those regions must clearly state why they are processing users’ data and how long they will retain that data.
-GDPR regulates data collection and makes sure companies collect only the required data from users.
+IT leaders and companies in those regions must clearly state why they are processing users’ data and how long they will retain it.
+GDPR regulates data collection and ensures companies collect only the required data from users.
 It is paramount that users consent to sharing their information with companies.
 Companies should also inform their users about any third-party data sharing.